 - You can focus again on your healing, rather than being your own lawyer

 #11.
 How do I know if I really don’t need a personal injury lawyer?

-It’s been said a few times already, but make sure to get a free consultation from at least one reputable injury lawyer before making your decision on whether you do or don’t really need a personal injury lawyer.
+Again, make sure to get a free consultation from at least one reputable injury lawyer before deciding whether you really need a personal injury lawyer.